servermon/servermon/doc/install.rst

 installation in to /srv/servermon the following line might be sufficient in a crontab::

-  0 0 * * * user /srv/servermon/manage.py hwdoc_populate_tickets --pythonpath=/srv/servermon ALL_EQS
+  0 0 * * * <user> /srv/servermon/manage.py hwdoc_populate_tickets --pythonpath=/srv/servermon ALL_EQS

-where user is a valid system user capable of reading (root will work, depending on your installation it might be a good choice, or not)
+where user is a valid system user capable of reading (root will work, but it is doubtfull it is a good choice.
+A dedicated user is probably better)

 Branding
 ++++++++